 - Decreased motivation, including decreased social interest

-- Decreased desire for things you used to desire, including food, sex or entertainment
+- Decreased desire for things previously enjoyed, including food, sex, or entertainment

-- Increased usage of alcohol or other drugs
+- Increased usage of drugs, alcohol or prescription medication

 - Increased addictive behaviours, such as compulsive gambling or disordered eating

 - An apathetic or ‘do not care’ mindset and approach to activities